nicky-nym/nicky-nym.github.io/pages/cities.md

 * **tax increment financing (TIF)<a name="glossary:TIF"></a>**
   * special tax districts around targeted redevelopment areas, where future tax revenues are diverted to finance infrastructure improvements or development [^schneider]

+* **transportation poverty<a name="glossary:transportation-poverty"></a>**
+  * poor access to transportation, which can result from a variety of contributing factors, such as: areas where most housing is far from a bus or railway line, areas where housing is far from goods and services, and areas where average incomes make it expensive to own and operate a car

 * **urban consolidation center (UCC)<a name="glossary:UCC"></a>**
   * neighborhood-level freight hubs, place around the edge of a town, where trucks or large vehicles drop off packages to be loaded into small vehicles, like electric cargo bikes, for last-mile delivery